 A poet and novelist investigates the “bloody” work of rummaging for parts of real-life people in order to create stronger characters in fiction.

-Our twelfth annual look at the most exciting first books of poetry published in 2016, including Look by Solmaz Sharif, Night Sky With Exit Wounds by Ocean Vuong, and eight others.
+Our annual look at the most exciting first books of poetry published in 2016, including Night Sky With Exit Wounds by Ocean Vuong and nine others.

 Writing about trauma is sometimes called “navel-gazing,” particularly for women writers.
 An essayist and memoirist confronts this stigma, and calls on writers to explore their personal traumas and truths.